microsoft/vscode/README.md

 ## Bundled Extensions

-VS Code includes a set of built-in extensions located in the [extensions](extensions) folder, including grammars and snippets for many languages.
+VS Code includes a set of built-in extensions located in the [extensions](extensions) folder, including grammar and snippets for many languages.
 Extensions that provide rich language support (code completion, Go to Definition) for a language have the suffix `language-features`.
 For example, the `json` extension provides coloring for `JSON` and the `json-language-features` provides rich language support for `JSON`.

 ## Development Container